Can Employers Legally Reduce PF Contributions to a Fixed Amount? Seeking EPFO Guidance

 Madhu.T.K

-Sure, an employer can reduce their share of contribution to 12% of Rs 6500.
-By doing that, the PF authorities cannot question, stating that benefits already being received by the employees cannot be curtailed.
-It was also decided by the Supreme Court in a recent case in Marathwada Gramin Bank Karmachari Sanghatana Vs Management of Maratwada Gramin Bank (SC 2011 LLR 1130) that when an employer is deducting and depositing EPF upon more than Rs 6500, they can reduce it to Rs 6500 later on.
-In that event, section 12 of the EPF Act providing a bar on reducing wages will not attract.
+An employer can reduce their share of contribution to 12% of Rs 6500.
+By doing this, the PF authorities cannot question it, stating that benefits already being received by the employees cannot be curtailed.
+It was also decided by the Supreme Court in a recent case, Marathwada Gramin Bank Karmachari Sanghatana Vs Management of Marathwada Gramin Bank (SC 2011 LLR 1130), that when an employer is deducting and depositing EPF upon more than Rs 6500, they can reduce it to Rs 6500 later on.
+In that event, Section 12 of the EPF Act, which provides a bar on reducing wages, will not apply.

 Regards,